American Cornhole Organization

-The American Cornhole Organization (ACO) was founded in 2005 by Frank Geers and is an organization created for the purpose of transforming the game of cornhole, often played recreationally for fun, into a competitive National Sport.
+The American Cornhole Organization (ACO) was founded in 2005 by Frank Geers for the purpose of transforming the game of cornhole, often played recreationally for fun, into a competitive National Sport.
+In December 2006, American Cornhole Organization held its first ACO Nationals Championship in Northern Kentucky.

+Overview

-Headquartered in Camp Dennison, Ohio, the ACO built a network of ACO Certified Officials across the United States to facilitate ACO Major and Pro Series cornhole tournaments and cornhole leagues.
+The ACO was established in 2005 to standardize cornhole equipment and cornhole rules.
+Headquartered in Camp Dennison, Ohio, the ACO relies on a network of ACO Certified Officials to facilitate sanctioning ACO Majors, Pro Series Tours, ACO Cornhole Tournaments and ACO Cornhole Leagues across the United States and Europe.
+In the early days of its foundation, the ACO established standardization of cornhole board, bag, and rules in ACO sanctioned cornhole events.

+In 2005, the ACO developed a line of cornhole products and a platform for cornhole rules, handicapping, player rankings, and league and tournament structures under the umbrella of the ACO Governing Body for the Sport of Cornhole.

+Prior to the first ACO Nationals, the American Cornhole Organization held various organized ACO cornhole tournaments and events, including the Carson Palmer Cornhole Classic in Cincinnati in June 2006.

+In 2006, The ACO held its first ACO Nationals Championship in Northern Kentucky to crown the ACO Nationals King of Cornhole.
+The same year, the ACO introduced a resin fill beg at its Nationals Championship, replacing the standard corn fill bag.
+The resin-fill bag has become widely adopted in the sport.

 The ACO introduced standardized and sanctioned equipment to the game including ACO Star Logo Cornhole Boards, ACO Soft Touch Resin Fill Cornhole Bags, and ACO Governing Body Sport of Cornhole Rules.
 Structure and consistency gave legitimacy to cornhole as a sport, which helps ACO spread professional cornhole on a national scale.

 In 2009 the ACO introduced the PlayersChoice Cornhole Bag - a bag with a two-sided playing surface, which added complexity to the sport.

-Events

-The American Cornhole Organization held its first ACO Nationals Championship in December 2006 in Northern Kentucky and crowned the ACO National King of Cornhole.
-Prior to the first ACO Nationals, the American Cornhole Organization held various organized ACO cornhole tournaments and events, including the Carson Palmer Cornhole Classic in Cincinnati in June 2006.